owings1/dnsss/README.md

 python3 -m dnsss
 ```

-This starts in interactive mode using the `config.example.yml` file and the `bind` algorithm.
+This starts in interactive mode using system resolvers and the `bind` algorithm.
 Press `<enter>` to execute a query, and `?` to see available commands.

 To see all command line options, run: